Skip over main navigation

 Working in Partnership

 The IMRF works closely with charitable trusts and foundations.
-Working in partnership, we have developed projects that make a lasting impact in preventing loss of life in the world’s waters.
+Working in partnership, we have developed projects that make a lasting impact in developing SAR capacity.
+For example, our, #SARyouOK? and #WomenInSAR projects are both funded by Trinity House.

 We Couldn't Have Done It Without You!